PharmCat/ReplicateBE.jl/docs/src/details.md

 ```

 Where ``N`` – total number of observations, ``n`` – number of independent sampling units (subjects), ``y_i`` individual response vector,  ``X_i`` individual design matrix of fixed effects, ``β`` vector of fixed effects parameters, ``V_i`` individual covariance matrix for the response vector, ``Z_i`` individual design matrix of random effects,  ``G`` covariance matrix of ``u`` (random effect), ``R_i`` individual covariance matrix  of  ``ϵ`` (residual error).
 Finding solution for minimization  -2logL(θ) respectively to θ can be done with Newton’s family methods.
-In ReplicateBE used two-step optimization with Optim.jl package.
-First step used box constrained optimization with Broyden–Fletcher–Goldfarb–Shanno  method ((L)-BFGS)(Fletcher & Roger, 1987; Wright, 2006).
-Second step used Newton's Method.
-Approach with using BFGS method at first step used because ρ is limited as -1≤ρ ≤1in CSH (SAS implementation) and 0≤ρ ≤1 in ReplicateBE, but standard optimization method Newton() not support bracketing (first step can be disabled for performance reason).
+In ReplicateBE used optimization with Optim.jl package (Newton's Method).
+In some cases post-optimization step can be performed with  Broyden–Fletcher–Goldfarb–Shanno  method ((L)-BFGS)(Fletcher & Roger, 1987; Wright, 2006).
+Because variance have only positive values and ρ is limited as -1 ≤ ρ ≤1 in CSH (SAS implementation) and 0 ≤ ρ ≤1 in ReplicateBE "link" function is used.
+Exponential values is optimizing in variance part and ρ is linked with sigmoid function.
 All steps perform with differentiable functions with forward automatic differentiation using ForwardDiff package.
 ForwardDiff is a Julia package for forward-mode automatic differentiation (AD) featuring performance competitive with low-level languages like C++.
 Unlike recently developed AD tools in other popular high-level languages such as Python and MATLAB, ForwardDiff takes advantage of just-in-time (JIT) compilation to transparently recompile AD-unaware user code, enabling efficient support for higher-order differentiation and differentiation using custom number types (including complex numbers).
 The field of automatic differentiation provides methods for automatically computing exact derivatives (up to floating-point error) given only the function itself (Revels et al., 2016; Mogensen et al., 2018).

 After solving optimization problem other statistical parameters can be found (Giesbrecht & Burns, 1985; Hrong-Tai Fai & Corneliu 1996; Schaalje et al 2002):